code4koustav/ERA_V4-S9/Training Notes-README.md

 - Log diagnostics right from the beginning
 - Use less dataloaders, CPU need not be maxed out
 - Pick batch size where GPU is fully utilized
-- Pick right instance and use the server's volume for dataset
+- Pick right instance and use the server's volume for dataset loading
--
+- Use mixed precision from the beginning
+- Change augmentations at different stages of training/finetuning
+- Cutmix/Mixup really speeds up learning during early stages of training
+- Finetuning runs need to be very targeted, or validation accuracy will just plateau at some point